 ProPublica, Yesterday, 2:58 p.m.

-For all the anger, political strategizing and stabs in the heart that the plans to build a Muslim near ground zero may have brought about, land-use and zoning experts say opponents of the project have very little legal basis on which to rest their argument.
+For all the anger, political strategizing and stabs in the heart that the plans to build a Muslim community center near ground zero may have brought about, land-use and zoning experts say opponents of the project have very little legal basis on which to rest their argument.

 The discussion draws in First Amendment arguments about the constitutional right to freely practice religion.
 But on a more basic level, the community center must adhere to zoning laws, as none other than Rush Limbaugh has noted.